Airlines turn to cargo for revenue as U.S. Senate nears industry aid vote

-SYDNEY/CHICAGO (Reuters) - Delta Air Lines Inc (DAL.N) and Air New Zealand Ltd (AIR.NZ) said they would offer cargo charter services on passenger planes to boost revenue as the U.S. Senate neared a vote on a bill to give its carriers $58 billion in aid, including payroll support.
+SYDNEY/CHICAGO, March 26 (Reuters) - Delta Air Lines Inc and Air New Zealand Ltd said they would offer cargo charter services on passenger planes to boost revenue as the U.S. Senate neared a vote on a bill to give its carriers $58 billion in aid, including payroll support.

 “That is going to be heartbreaking for those people.
 This is no fault of theirs,” Scurrah told the Australian Broadcasting Corp on Thursday.
 “This is the worst airline crisis the industry has ever seen.”